Enrolling in Modular Learning,Enrolling in Modular Learning

 Modular Learning: Diploma Programs

-With a Modular Learning Diploma course at The College, if you are studying full-time, you will complete 10 subjects over 12 months.
+With a Modular Learning Diploma course at The College, you will complete 10 subjects over 12 months.
 Your Diploma is divided over two semesters, Autumn and Spring.

 Each semester is comprised of: